r-spiewak/rpi-bramble/_site_content/2024-03-29-install-munge.md

 ### Through Build From Source

+The basis of these steps can be found in [the official munge build instructions](https://github.com/dun/munge/blob/master/QUICKSTART).

 First, login to the head node (through `ssh`) and perform these operations on that node (unless otherwise specified).

 #### Install Dependencies